sinch/docs/docs/conversation/conversation-channel-support/conversation-whatsapp.md

     "button[0]quick_reply[1]payload": ""
  ```

-Below is an example of sending a template with three quick reply buttons The template also have one header and one body parameter.
+Below is an example of sending a template with three quick reply buttons.
+The template also have one header and one body parameter.

 The template name is *interactive_template_quick_reply* available for *en* language code.